Adoption - Overview

 When the adoption is final, the child no longer has a legal relationship to their natural parents or siblings.

-A child who has been placed for adoption, and no longer lives with their natural parents, is not eligible to receive benefits in the natural parent's case.
+A child who has been placed for adoption and no longer lives with their natural parents is not eligible to receive benefits in the natural parent's case.
+When applicable, remove the child from the case using the AD Denial Closure Reason Code.

 The child's adoptive parents assume all parental rights and responsibilities.
 This includes the commitment to support the child when the adoption is final.
 The adoptive parents may apply for benefits for the adopted child.